 Protégé is about supporting and encouraging women to live the life they choose.

-The Protégé mission is to support one woman at a time to help her develop in areas that focus on her life and career aspirations, and at the same time to connect her to the greater professional community in Singapore and role models within it.
+The Protégé mission is to support one woman at a time to help her develop in areas that focus on her life and career aspirations, and at the same time to connect her to the greater professional community around her and the role models within it.
 Further, we encourage mentees to 'pay-it-forward' to other less fortunate women in their community and assist them to become financially empowered and self-sufficient.